 Salomon Ultimate Ride 2021 Review

-A board that was added to the Salomon range in 2017, that won best overall board in the 2018 Blackboard experiment, and for me it is the best board that I have ridden.
-The Ultimate Ride is a mid/stiff flexing, twin shaped, almost full camber freestyle board.
+A board that was added to the Salomon range in 2017, that won best overall board in the 2018 Blackboard experiment, and for me it is one of the best boards that I have ridden.
+The first few years the Ultimate Ride was a mid-stiff flexing, twin shaped almost full camber freestyle board.
 I am guessing because it overlapped too much with the Huck Knife Pro, it has changed now to be a tiny touch softer, with a directional shape, setback stance and taper.

 Features of the Salomon Ultimate Ride